 Low back pain can be caused by a number of factors from injuries to the effects of aging.The spinal cord is protected by the vertebrae, which are made of bone.
 Between each vertebra are soft discs with a ligamentous outer layer.
 These discs function as shock absorbers to protect the vertebra and the spinal cord.
 Many of the problems that cause back pain are the result of herniation and degeneration of the intervertebral disc.
 Degeneration is a process where wear and tear causes deterioration of the disc.
 Herniations, or bulging of the disc are protrusions from the disc that press on surrounding nerves, causing pain or numbness.

-Decompression is achieved by using a specific combination of spinal positioning and varying the degree and intensity of force.
+Decompression of the vertebrea is achieved by using a specific combination of spinal positioning and varying the degree and intensity of force.
 Decompressive forces apply a gentle negative tension monitored by sensors that feed into the computer.
 When distractive forces are generated on a logarithmic curve the typical proprioceptor response is avoided.
-Avoiding this response allows decompression to occur in the targeted area.
+Avoiding this response allows decompression to occur at the targeted area.

 Can the DRX 9000 be used for patients that have had spinal surgery?